jklasa/heartbeat/docs/demo.md

 stream = KafkaStream()
 ```

-    [36mKAFKA [0mConnected to new Kafka broker
+    KAFKA Connected to new Kafka broker

 Make a producer for moving data into Kafka and a service that will pull from Twitter and send to Kafka via this producer.